 Methamphetamine use can quickly escalate to addiction, but with it comes a lot of noticeable signs someone is on meth including changes in physical appearance, behavior, and mood.

 If you suspect someone you care about could be abusing this drug, look for these 6 signs of meth use:

-1. They Have Noticeable Changes In Appearance
+1. Noticeable Changes in Physical Appearance

-- sores or scratches on the skin
+- meth sores or scratches on the skin

-- track marks often found on the arms
+- track marks

 - drastic weight loss